wljrodrigues/itacaiunas-site/README.md

-## Free React landing page template
+## Free React landing page template EEE

 [Landy][Landy] is an open-source React landing page template written in TypeScript, designed for developers and startups, who want to create a quick and professional landing page for their business or project.